"It's a Power Tool for the

-Music 1 Version 7 is the most advanced edition.
-It is a lease software.
+Music 1 Professional is the most advanced edition.
+It is a lease/subscription software.
 Payments are quarterly and our rates are lower than those of the other top schedulers.

 In addition to scheduling song libraries of any size, both versions also manage and schedule all non-music items like promos, jingles, voice tracks and other audio tracks, including long-form programming.
 Both work smoothly with all professional digital automation systems and webcasting players.

 Both editions are robust, full-featured music schedulers and user satisfaction is very high with each of them.
-Version 7 has more functions and here is a list of the most significant things it does that are not available in LE.
+The Pro edition has more functions and here is a list of the most significant things it does that are not available in LE.

 Traffic & Billing

 Both Versions can import advertising schedules from traffic/billing software and deliver a fully merged log file to the automation/playout system.
-Version 7 has an optional, built-in Traffic/Billing module.
+Pro has an optional, built-in Traffic/Billing module.
 It is the first do-it-all scheduling and content tool in broadcast radio.

 This is a boon for totally automated stations, including internet streamers who want a lively, ever-changing feel to their programming.
 You can pre-record a number of intros and backsells to any of your songs.
 When songs with linked tracks are scheduled, each time a different intro (or backsell) can be automatically scheduled next to the song.
 What’s more, voice tracks can be dayparted-by-announcer.
 So, the ‘voice’ of the morning show will only be scheduled in mornings, tracks recorded by the mid-day voice will only be schedule in that time slot.